-4 Transition Risks and Opportunities Examples of Relevant Trends and Developments Impacts to ADS Technology Changes in technologies that support the transition to lower- carbon and energy- efficient products Opportunities: Our existing products constitute the lower-carbon and energy-efficient alternatives on the market.
+Transition Risks and Opportunities Examples of Relevant Trends and Developments Impacts to ADS Technology Changes in technologies that support the transition to lower- carbon and energy- efficient products Opportunities: Our existing products constitute the lower-carbon and energy-efficient alternatives on the market.
 We will continue to monitor for new technologies and materials that allow for further carbon footprint improvements and energy savings.
 We plan to develop adaptive capacity to respond to changing market needs through new product development.
 Reputational Reputational risk tied to changing customer or community perceptions Risks: We recognize the climate-related risks associated with the use of plastic as a potential reputational risk.
 Opportunities: We are deliberate in our efforts to use recyclable materials in our production and manufacturing, and to source our raw materials in a responsible manner.
-Physical Risks and Opportunities Relevant Actions Impacts to ADS

-Increased severity ADS MANUFACTURING Acute Risk of weather events, Risks: We may need to allocate additional capital such as cyclones, expenditures to secure our facilities from extreme weather hurricanes, and floods conditions.
+Physical Risks and Opportunities Relevant Actions Impacts to ADS Acute Risk Increased severity of weather events, such as cyclones, hurricanes and floods ADS MANUFACTURING Risks: We may need to allocate additional capital expenditures to secure our facilities from extreme weather conditions.
 We may face supply chain interruptions, as extreme weather events may cause shortages.
 ADS FLEET Risks: We may face disruptions to transportation availability.
 DEMAND FOR ADS PRODUCTS Risks: Market disruptions may result in short-term revenue slowdowns.
 Opportunities: Our products serve as direct solutions to addressing the physical impacts of climate change.
 Therefore, we see a significant opportunity for increased demand for our products and services over the long term.